Towards Scalable and Privacy-Preserving Deep Neural Network via Algorithmic-Cryptographic Co-design: Empirical Study

 In this part, we empirically demonstrate the effectiveness of replacing SGD with SGLD to reduce the information leakage of hidden features (layers).
 To do this, we first introduce the property attack used in the prior work~\cite{ganju2018property}.
 This attack aims to infer whether a hidden feature has a specific property or not.
 For our specific task of fraud detection, we select `amount' as the target property.
 That is, we try to infer the amount of each transaction given the hidden features.
 For simplification, we change the value of `amount' to 0 or 1 based on its median, i.e., the values bigger than median are taken as 1, otherwise as 0.
 Therefore, the attack becomes a binary classification task.

 \nosection{Attack Model} To quantify the information leakage of \modelname, we borrow the \textit{shadow training} attack technique from \cite{shokri2017membership}.
 First, we create a ``shadow model'' that imitate the behavior of the \modelname, but for which we know the training datasets and thus the ground truth about `amount' in these datasets.
 We then train the attack model on the labeled inputs and outputs of the shadow models.
 In our experiments, we assume the attacker somehow gets the `amount' (label) from the original dataset and the corresponding hidden features, with which the attacker tries to train the attack model.
 For this task, we use the fraud detection dataset, from where we randomly split 50\% as the shadow dataset, 25\% as the training dataset and 25\% as the test dataset.
+Note that the data split of property attack is different from that of accuracy comparison in Section \ref{sec:exp:compare}.
 Here, we build a simple logistic regression model for property attack task.
 After this, to compare the effects of leakage reduction of different training methods, we perform the property attack on \modelname~trained by using SGD and SGLD and use the AUC to evaluate the attack performance.

 We report the comparison results in Table~\ref{tab:attack_results} using the fraud detection dataset.
 As Table~\ref{tab:attack_results} shows, SGLD can significantly reduce the information leakage compared with the conventional SGD in terms of AUC, i.e., 0.8223 vs. 0.5951.
 More surprisedly, SGLD also boosts the model performance in terms of AUC.
 Compared with SGD, SGLD has boosted the AUC value from 0.9118 to 0.9313.
 We infer that the performance boost can be caused by the regularization effect introduced by SGLD (i.e., SGLD can improve the generalization ability of the model).